Ivy Valentine: Critical reception

-Reception of the character's sex appeal has been varied.
-Her bodily proportions, specifically her bust and buttock size, have been criticized as over-the-top, unrealistic, and unnecessary by publications such as Joystiq, Giant Bomb, VentureBeat, and Vice.
+Her bodily proportions, specifically her bust and buttock size, have been criticized as increasingly over-the-top, unrealistic, and unnecessary as the series has progressed by publications such as Joystiq, Giant Bomb, VentureBeat, and Vice.
 Gavin Sheehan of Bleeding Cool remarked that her design lost clothing, and became bustier, with each new installment.
 At the 2011 PAX East convention, an all-female journal panel led by The Escapists Susan Arendt agreed that while she was strong, and difficult but rewarding to master in the original Soulcalibur, as the series progressed Ivy was reduced to "a nice ass bouncing around the room" in later games.
-Cecilia D'Anastasio of Kotaku noted that while she was the most recognizable character of the series, she looked like "a caricature of a pubescent boy’s preposterously-proportioned ideal video game lady" and that her character and weapon "helped land her in innumerable knock-off porn videos and pin-up images".
+Cecilia D'Anastasio of Kotaku noted that while she was the most recognizable character of the series, she looked like "a caricature of a pubescent boy's preposterously-proportioned ideal video game lady" and that her character and weapon "helped land her in innumerable knock-off porn videos and pin-up images".
 She further felt that Ivy brought down Soulcalibur VI as a whole and made it feel out of place at E3 2018.
-The book Race, Gender, Media described her as designed for the viewing enjoyment of players "often assumed to be heterosexual boys and men" due her "pneumatic" body and revealing clothing, and further argued it was part of a standard to display the strength, skill and autonomy of characters like her with a heavy focus on sexualized bodies.
-The staff of Polish website WP Gry meanwhile argued she both contradicted and enforced negative stereotypes of women, calling her "sexual to the point of repulsive".
-However, they acknowledged that while some considered her appearance excessive, others argued it was empowering and helped define her as a character.